Notable People

 The Television Academy's profile on Levy puts the hierarchy plainly: performer, writer, director.
 More importantly, it notes that he co-created Schitt's Creek with his father Eugene Levy and went on to win four Emmys for its final season in 2020: supporting actor, writing, directing, and comedy series as an executive producer.

 That spread matters.
-Levy did not just benefit from a great character part.
+Levy did more than benefit from a great character part.
 He built the machinery around the character, then mastered several lanes inside it.
 The Academy's page also stresses how large the show's awards footprint became, with the sixth season setting records and helping transform a modest Canadian comedy into a prestige phenomenon.

 Schitt's Creek did not create Levy's authorship so much as reveal how complete it already was.
 The rhythms, the design sense, the comic precision, the emotional calibration, the refusal to punish vulnerability, all of it depends on somebody deciding very carefully what kind of television universe they want to make.